 Steve Jobs seemed to work from a premise, as did and do many cultures.
 Technology is art.
 Its Greek root τέχνη (technē) referred to craft, the art of making things, both the useful and the beautiful.
-(Think Elgin’s pilfered marbles, the Parthenon, Homer’s Odessy, the Theban plays of Sophocles — all are τέχνη, art.
+Elgin’s pilfered marbles, the Parthenon, Homer’s Odessy, the Theban plays of Sophocles — all are τέχνη, art.

-Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the corner of Technology Street and Liberal Arts Street.
+Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the intersection of Technology and Liberal Arts.
 Jobs probably imagined himself as much an artist as technologist.
 But that doesn’t matter.
 They’re the same thing.

 At the same time, Greek philosophers made a clear distinction between τέχνη (technē)—art of shaping things—and their conception of λόγος (logos)—the art of using discourse (including graphics arts) to share knowledge or to shape opinion and prompt action.

 Both arts work with codes.
 And they can and should work together to create technologies and to spread the good news about innovations—either to push forward knowledge or to persuade people that a particular technology is useful, exciting and has commercial value.

 The real advantage of this renewed marriage of technē and logos is that it returns us to where we started: to the back-and-forth conversation and sharing of space-time, ideas, knowledge and intentions to create a brave new world.* As the borders knowing expand, we shrink in spacetime.
 We see this in the sciences, the networked, semi-automatic world and, most of all, by creative people building, winnowing bringing an ideal>idea>act into being.